choyichen/omics/README.md

-# pybcb
+# Omics
-A Python package for biostatistics and computational biology
+A Python package for [omics](https://en.wikipedia.org/wiki/Omics) data analysis, with main focus on integrative genomics.